About the latest exhibition

 Quinda is a Rotterdam based artist.
 As metaphorical element in her work, she uses mirrors.
 The mirrors create a silent whisper of realisation.
 In essence it demands to reflect on oneself.
 The possibility arrises to actually transform within the installation.
 You as visitor, as participant and even the performer.

-During The New Current Allard Medema will take visitors on a surprising audio-tour through the exhibition.
+During The New Current Allard Medema will take visitors on a ‘Ronddwaling’; a surprising audio-tour through the exhibition.